sebguarna01/49275_MajorProject/README.md

 This repository contains our project for 49275 Neural Networks and Fuzzy Logic at the University of Technology Sydney.

 ## Project Overview
-The Ball and Beam System is a classic nonlinear and inherently unstable control problem.
-The objective is to control the position of a ball rolling along a beam by adjusting the beam’s angle.
-Fuzzy Logic Controller implementation for the Ball and Beam System – 49275 Neural Networks and Fuzzy Logic, University of Technology Sydney.

-# Fuzzy Logic Control of a Ball-and-Beam System
-### Experimental Evaluation with PID Benchmarking

-This repository contains our project for **49275 Neural Networks and Fuzzy Logic** at the **University of Technology Sydney (UTS)**.

----

-## Project Overview

 The **ball-and-beam system** is a classic nonlinear and inherently unstable control problem.
 The objective is to control the position of a ball rolling along a beam by adjusting the beam’s angle.